 Carpenter Bee Blocker Pro really works.
 That’s why it’s endorsed by Jeff McGovern, “The Pest Coach”:

-Carpenter bees are attracted to existing bee nest holes.
-They use these existing holes and tunnels to lay their eggs and to spend the winter.
-The bees that hatch from each nest hole will return to the same hole the next year.
-The cycle of boring holes and building nests will repeat until you stop it.
+Here’s the deal: Carpenter bees love hanging around old nest holes.
+They’ll use these holes and tunnels to lay eggs and even hibernate through the winter.
+The real kicker?
+The bees that hatch will come back to the same spot year after year.
+If you don’t stop it, the whole boring holes and building nests thing just keeps happening!

 How Carpenter Bee Blocker Pro Works